kenperkins/collaborate/README.md

 2. Hmm.
 What should I have for lunch.
   - Item here
   - I'm all out of pizza
-3. Buffalo buffalo Buffalo buffalo buffalo buffalo Buffalo buffalo
+3. Buffalo buffalo Buffalo buffalo buffalo buffalo Buffalo buffalo.
+4. Whatever
+5. Something else.